Merit School of Music Chooses Qgiv over Network for Good to Increase Funding for Music Education in Chicago

 Since its provider switch in the beginning of 2013, Merit School of Music has seen an increase in both the number of gifts and the amount of donations it has received.
 Donors who used to mail in a check for $20,000 donations were now logging on through their smartphone, finding the new platform easy and secure to use.
 With half of its current budget coming from community contributions, and almost all of its major donors embracing online giving, the simple and effective platform is key to the School’s continued prosperity.

 “Our implementation of Qgiv’s platform was seamless, and we began to see the results immediately,” said Ridder.
 “It gave our whole donation system a cleaner look, and our regular donors have told us how much they love it.”
-Merit School of Music implemented both the Qgiv Online Donation Platform to offer a more simplified and trustworthy portal for fundraising, as well as Hobnob to help with event registration.
+Merit School of Music implemented both the Qgiv Online Donation Platform to offer a more simplified and trustworthy portal for fundraising.
 The School found that Qgiv offered a streamlined and easy-to-use donation platform, and have seen regular donors transition to online giving since it was launched.
 Qgiv’s Online Donation Platform allows the School to seamlessly accept donations 24/7 through a branded web page that matches their website format, and also allows donors to set up recurring donations.

 Less than a year since implementing Qgiv, Merit School of Music has seen an increased amount of online donations as well as a significant increase in traffic to its donation page:

 The School has seen a 16 percent increase in general gifts in its first year since switching from Network for Good in the beginning of 2013.

 Additionally, the school has received approximately 47 percent more in donations over its 2012 fundraising.

 Merit School of Music currently receives 35 percent of its budget through online giving, a number that they expect to rise as younger generations and alumni increasingly join its donor base.